One Pan French Onion Orzo

 Caramelized Onions

 • Melt butter and olive oil in a large high-rimmed sauté pan over medium heat.
-Add the thinly sliced onions and a generous pinch of salt.
+Add the thinly sliced onions and a generous pinch of Kosher salt.
 Stir to combine.
 Cover with a lid and cook for 5 minutes.

 • Remove the lid and turn the heat to medium low.
 Cook for 30-60 minutes or as long as it takes for the onions to caramelize.
 Stir occasionally to prevent burning.
 Add a couple splashes of water as needed if the pan starts to burn.